BOARD OF DIRECTORS

 Kevin Tanner is a production and venue management leader, with the bulk of his experience in the public sector and post-secondary venues.
 Most recently, Kevin was the Managing Director of Production at Banff Centre for Arts and Creativity.
 Before that, he served in production leadership roles at the Isabel Bader Centre for the Performing Arts (Queen’s University), Kingston Grand Theatre (City of Kingston), and Thousand Islands Playhouse.

 Passionate about promoting a strong safety culture in the arts industry, Kevin holds a certificate in Occupational Health and Safety from Ryerson University.
-He is a graduate of the Master of Arts program in Arts Leadership from Queen’s University and is currently studying law full-time at the University of London.
+He is a graduate of the Master of Arts program in Arts Leadership from Queen’s University and is currently studying law at the University of London (UK).

-In Fall of 2022, Kevin will begin serving another community that he cares deeply about as a board member of the Ontario Curling Association (CurlON).
+In Fall of 2022, Kevin began serving another community that he cares deeply about as a board member of the Ontario Curling Association (CurlON).

 Tina allmark, director